 Lessons from A Woman of Color who is in the struggle and building her resilience

 Congratulations Class of 2019!
 Many blessings and accolades to you and your families for the hard work and sacrifices you made to be here today.
 I know many of you, and there are many more I wish I had the chance to know.
-For those of you who don’t know me, I am an associate director of field education.
-I graduated from CSSW in 2008, have served as a field instructor, an advisor, and as adjunct faculty.
+For those of you who don’t know me, I am an associate director of Practicum Learning.
+I graduated from CSSW in 2008, have served as a practicum instructor, an advisor, and as adjunct faculty.
 I also obtained a law degree in 2002 from Albany School and provide mitigation consulting on behalf of incarcerated folks involved in capital and other serious federal offenses.
 I also am interested in creating more healing and restorative spaces for POC in predominantly white spaces.
 The following are some things I thought might help as you move forward and are ways I often manage the anger and sadness I feel when thinking about ways I am unseen or unheard: